By the end of this section, you will be able to do the following:

 Recall from the section on Force that a net external force acts from outside on the object of interest.
 A more precise definition is that it acts on the system of interest.
 A system is one or more objects that you choose to study.
 It is important to define the system at the beginning of a problem to figure out which forces are external and need to be considered, and which are internal and can be ignored.

 For example, in Figure 4.4 (a), two children push a third child in a wagon at a constant velocity.
 The system of interest is the wagon plus the small child, as shown in part (b) of the figure.
 The two children behind the wagon exert external forces on this system (F1, F2).
-Friction f acting at the axles of the wheels and at the surface where the wheels touch the ground two other external forces acting on the system.
+Friction f acting on the wheels is another external force acting on the system.
 Two more external forces act on the system: the weight W of the system pulling down and the normal force N of the ground pushing up.
 Notice that the wagon is not accelerating vertically, so Newton’s first law tells us that the normal force balances the weight.
 Because the wagon is moving forward at a constant velocity, the force of friction must have the same strength as the sum of the forces applied by the two children.

 Mass and Inertia